Medicare covers MRI scans when a doctor deems them necessary for reaching a diagnosis.

 - preventive services

-Medicare Advantage, or Medicare Part C, is supplemental insurance that Medicare-approved private insurance companies can administer.
+Medicare Advantage, also called Medicare Part C, is supplemental insurance that Medicare-approved private insurance companies can administer.

 People with Medicare Advantage plans should contact their insurance provider to find out how much they may need to pay out of pocket for an MRI.